All Episodes

 You'll forget that you have it until you need it.

-You get a genuine fifteen-day free trial.
+You get a genuine 15-day free trial.

-You have to give them a credit card number to get started, like all the 30 days free.
+You don't have to give them a credit card number to get started, like all the 30 days free.

-You gotta give them all your credit card information.
+You've got to give them all your credit card information.

-Fill out all of them, none of that.
+Fill out all of them.

-That's Carbonite.com, offer code rush, back it up and get it back and stop worrying about the whole process.
+That's carbonite.com, offer code Rush, back it up and get it back and stop worrying about the whole process.

-Susie in Jacksonville, Florida, nice to have you on the program.
+Nice to have you on the program.

 Hello.